Lapin0t/grothendieck-cern/english.md

 impossible to touch any one of them without at the same time bringing on all the others.
-In the end we would have given in to a kind of despair, a black pessimism, had we not made the following change of perspective: within the usual system of reference in which we live -- within the given type of civilization, let's call it western civilization or industrial civilization -- there is no possible solution; the interweaving of economic, political, ideological and scientific problems is such that there are no possible outcomes.
+In the end we would have given in to a kind of despair, a black pessimism, had we not made the following change of perspective: within the usual system of reference in which we live---within the given type of civilization, let's call it western civilization or industrial civilization---there is no possible solution; the interweaving of economic, political, ideological and scientific problems is such that there are no possible outcomes.

-At the beginning we thought that with scientific knowledge -- by making it available to enough people -- we'd be able to better grasp a solution to the problems at hand.
+At the beginning we thought that with scientific knowledge---by making it available to enough people---we'd be able to better grasp a solution to the problems at hand.
 We've come back from that illusion.
 We now believe that the solution will not come from more scientific knowledge or more techniques but from a change in civilization.
 That's where the extremely important change of perspective comes in.
-For us the dominant civilization -- industrial civilization -- is doomed to disappear in a relatively short time, in perhaps ten, twenty or thirty years... one or two generations, in that order of magnitude; because the problems currently posed by this civilization are effectively insoluble problems.
+For us the dominant civilization---industrial civilization---is doomed to disappear in a relatively short time, in perhaps ten, twenty or thirty years... one or two generations, in that order of magnitude; because the problems currently posed by this civilization are effectively insoluble problems.

-We now see our role in the following direction: to be ourselves an integral part of a process of transformations -- of ferments of transformations from one type of civilization to another -- which we can begin to develop right now.
+We now see our role in the following direction: to be ourselves an integral part of a process of transformations---of ferments of transformations from one type of civilization to another---which we can begin to develop right now.
 In this sense the problem of survival for us has been superseded, it has become the problem of life, of the transformation of our lives in the immediate future; in such a way that on the one hand we are talking about ways of living